zubaird/FlappyGremlin/README.md

 Here are the rules of this friendly game:

-1. Fall off the side? - you die.
+1. Don't fall off the side.
-2. Jump too high? - you die.
+2. Don't jump too high.
-3. Miss a banana? - you die.
+3. Don't miss a banana!

 I incorporated Box2D physics engine, RubyMotion and JoyBox.